How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-by turning $s$ in the denominator into $\sqrt{1+s^2}$. $q_0(s)$ eliminates the singularity of $q_H(s)$ and approaches $q_H(s)$ asymptotically from above, as shown in Figure \ref{contour_plots} (a).
-This choice of $q_0(s)$ provides the flexibility for $g(s,q) \to 1$, thereby restoring $F_x^{SCAN}(s)$ for H and Gaussian electron density where $q_{H/G}(s) - q_0(s) < 0$.
-For $H_2^+$, as the bond length $R$ increases, $q$ generally becomes more positive (see section II of the Supplementary Material), and thus $F_x^{RS}(s,q)$ tends to decrease as $g(s,q)$ is inversely proportional to q, which is desirable for a less negative exchange energy.
+by replacing $s$ in the denominator by $\sqrt{1+s^2}$.
+In doing so, $q_0(s)$ avoids the singularity of $q_\mr{H}(s)$ at $s=(6\pi)^{-1/3}$ and approaches $q_\mr{H}(s)$ asymptotically from above, as shown in Fig.~\ref{contour_plots} (a).
+For $\mr{H}_2^+$, $q$ generally becomes more positive as the bond length $R$ increases (see Section III in the Supplementary Material \cite{supplemental}).
+Since $g(s,q)$ is inversely proportional to $q$, $F_\mx^\mathrm{RS}(s,q)$ therefore tends to decrease for larger $R$, as is desirable for a less negative exchange energy.

-With the designed \( q_0(s) \), we determine the parameters \( a = 5.93 \) and \( b = 36.29 \) by fitting to the exact exchange energies of H and Gaussian electron density.
-This parameter set ensures exact matches to the exchange energies of both H and Gaussian electron density, as shown in Table \ref{exchange}.
-Figure \ref{contour_plots}(b) illustrates that the enhancement factor decays rapidly with \( q \) for a fixed \( s \) when crossing \( q_0(s) \), due to the large value of \( b \).
-As \( q_G(s) - q_0(s) < -0.25 \) across most of the \( s \)-range in Figure \ref{contour_plots}(a), Gaussian electron density primarily experiences the form of \( F_x^{SCAN}(s) \).
-Consequently, the parameter \( a = 5.93 \) is larger than SCAN's 4.9479 to match the exact exchange energy of Gaussian electron density, leading to an enhancement factor that decays more slowly with \( s \) than in SCAN.
+We determine the parameters \( a = 5.93 \) and \( b = 36.29 \) by fitting to the exact exchange energies of H and the Gaussian electron density (see Section I in the Supplementary Material \cite{supplemental}, see the references \cite{slsqp,scipy,psi4,Dunning1989,Woon1993,Woon1995,QUEST,Lebedev1992,Lebedev1976,ernzerhof1998generalized} for more details).
+This is reflected in RS matching the exact exchange energies of H and the Gaussian electron density in Tab.~\ref{exchange}.
+Figure \ref{contour_plots}(b) illustrates that the enhancement factor decays rapidly with \( q \) for fixed \( s \) when crossing \( q_0(s) \).
+This is due to the large value of \( b \).
+As \( q_\mr{G}(s) - q_0(s) < -0.25 \) across most of the \( s \) range in Fig.~\ref{contour_plots}(a), the Gaussian electron density primarily experiences the form of \( F_\mx^\mathrm{SCAN-i}(s) \).
+Consequently, the parameter \( a \) is larger than in SCAN (where $a = 4.9479$), leading to a slower decay in \( s \) than in SCAN.
+This is a direct consequence of using the exact exchange energy of the Gaussian electron density as an additional appropriate norm.